-Update: Now over, but the full replay can be found below.
-I greatly appreciate those who joined and chatted with us!
+Update: Now over, but you can find the full replay below.

 This week’s Discussing Everything will begin at 4 PM ET / 1 PM PT as usual.
 We’ll be talking about the latest news, including the Smash Bros.
-Wii U leak on Amazon and plenty more!
+Wii U presentation!
 You’ll also have the chance to submit any random questions/comments towards the end of today’s event.